duncanandyw/hackerrank-solutions/README.md

 This is a number of my solutions to practice problems on HackerRank.

 It's mostly Java, JavaScript and SQL.
-I wanted to work more with these languages, as well as with GitHub.

-I actually have hundreds of these -- but am not planning to upload them all at once -- so that I can spread out my practice.